-The woman who found whales in Kenya
+The woman who helped reveal whale migration in Kenya

 "And here we are, just ordinary folk with ordinary skills."

-Now at the helm of the country's growing marine tourism industry, Spilsbury, who worked for the UK government's legal service before packing up and moving overseas, believes she'll see out the rest of her days in Kenya, as "there's too much to do."
+Now heavily invested in the country's growing marine tourism industry, Spilsbury, who worked for the UK government's legal service before packing up and moving overseas, believes she'll see out the rest of her days in Kenya, as "there's too much to do."

 "Local people didn't even know where Watamu was [before]," she adds.
 "But there's a huge shift now.
 It's exciting."

-Note: Correction: A headline on an earlier version of this story overstated Jane Spilsbury's role in finding whales in Kenya.
-She was instrumental documenting their migration.
-An earlier version of the story also included two quotes from Spilsbury that overstated her role.
-Those quotes have been removed.